-Students will only be refused travel after the bus operator has informed the school principal in line with the Section 14 Procedures for Managing Inappropriate Behaviour
+Students will only be refused travel after the bus operator has informed the school principal in line with Section 14 Procedures for Managing Inappropriate Behaviour.

 If parents/carers have any questions about decisions made by bus operators in responding to breaches of the Code, they should take the matter to the school concerned.
-The school should contact the Department of Infrastructure, Planning and Logistics if the matter cannot be resolved.
-If parents/carers remain dissatisfied with the bus operator's decision, they may contact the Department of Infrastructure, Planning and Logistics and request a review of the decision.
+The school should contact the DIPL if the matter cannot be resolved.
+If parents/carers remain dissatisfied with the bus operator's decision, they may contact the DIPL and request a review of the decision.

-Bus operators should note that the Department of Infrastructure, Planning and Logistics may issue an instruction that a bus operator's decision to refuse travel to a student be deferred while the matter is being investigated in consultation with stakeholders.
+Bus operators should note that the DIPL may issue an instruction that a bus operator's decision to refuse travel to a student be deferred while the matter is being investigated in consultation with stakeholders.
 The bus operator and drivers must follow this instruction.